nguyenquanltdd/Sky-loyalty-framework/doc/userguide/earning_rules/creation/rule_type.rst

-**The sequence of points calculation is as following**:
+The sequence of points calculation is as following
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

- - Firstly, if applicable, customer receives points from **General spending rule**
+ 1. Firstly, if applicable, customer receives points from **General spending rule**
- - Secondly, if applicable, points are multiply based on **Multiply earned points** rule, or based on labels multipliers from **Multiply earned points by product labels**.
+ 2. Secondly, if applicable, points are multiply based on **Multiply earned points** rule, or based on labels multipliers from **Multiply earned points by product labels**.
 Or  reward is assigned from **Instant reward** rule
- - Finally, if applicable, customer receives points from **Product purchase rule**
+ 3. Finally, if applicable, customer receives points from **Product purchase rule**

 .. note::